 Nationwide, law enforcement budgets are on the rise.
 The Bureau of Justice Statistics reports that after annual increases since 1982, government spending on criminal justice reached approximately $228 billion in 2007.
 With growing law enforcement budgets, agencies see increasing demand for qualified, well-trained job candidates.

 The criminal justice system offers a diverse range of career paths in its three major sectors: police protection, corrections and justice, and legal services.
-Within these sectors, individuals can pursue career paths that include state trooper, border patrol agent, lawyer, paralegal, court clerk, correctional officer, FBI agents, game warden and forensic investigator.
+Within these sectors, individuals can pursue career paths that include state trooper, lawyer, paralegal, court clerk, correctional officer, FBI agents, game warden and forensic investigator.

 Online degree programs offer a way for individuals who are working in law enforcement to gain added credentials and qualify for more advanced roles.
 Because so many advanced positions in criminal justice require work experience, online degrees in law enforcement allow candidates to continue their educations while building their industry credentials.

 Agency-specific training, offered by local, state and federal law enforcement agencies, covers many of the day-to-day skills law enforcement officers need, so online degrees in criminal justice generally focus on helping students understand the criminal justice system in the U.S. Upper-level courses may focus on particular issues within criminal justice such as cybercrime, substance abuse or cultural sensitivity for law enforcement personnel.